gitlabhq/gitlabhq/doc/user/group/contribution_analytics/index.md

 ## Overview

-With Contribution Analytics you can get an overview of the activity of issues, merge requests and push events of your organization and its members.
+With Contribution Analytics you can get an overview of the activity of issues, merge requests, and push events of your organization and its members.

 The analytics page is located at **Group > Contribution Analytics** under the URL `/groups/<groupname>/analytics`.

 ## Use cases

-- Analyze your team's contributions along a period of time and offer a bonus for the top contributors
+- Analyze your team's contributions throughout a period of time and offer a bonu for the top contributors
 - Identify opportunities for improvement with group members who may benefit from additional support

 ## Using Contribution Analytics